 ‘Better pass that over love, as it will be cold by the time you get round’ Grandad said dryly to my mum one Sunday afternoon.
 With us squashed in the kitchen enjoying a roast dinner, Grandad preferred his on his lap.
 This was the early 1980’s and Nan had bought a corner suite from the local Co-Op in soft grey velour to accommodate everyone.
 The problem was, it reached from one side of the room to the other with only a narrow gap to expertly navigate through to actually sit down.

 This little vanity case has served me well.
 Stuffed with samples of clothes I had made and accompanying me to fashion college interviews.
-Now it sits pride of place on my aptly named vintage stall, Olive Road.
+Now it sits pride of place in my studio and at vintage fairs.
 A small momento of the tiny house packed with so many memories and sadly no longer in the family since my grandparents died.
 Customers often ask how much the case is and I’m always quick to reply ‘it is not for sale’.